tobywilson1/fx-analysis/README.md

 - Sources FX data from a REST API via asynchronous requests.
 - D3 chart updates when response is received back.
 - React component-based UI
-- D3 chart is defined independently of React component.
 - State management using Redux.

 ---